 Peak season brings unique supply chain and operational challenges that are not experienced at other times of the year.
 The need to improve warehouse operations during non-peak times is critical.
-It can be very difficult improve order fulfillment during the peak season.
+It can be very difficult to improve order fulfillment during the peak season.
 However, just because you can’t make changes, it doesn’t mean you shouldn’t be looking for changes to make.Read More >

 Warehousing and distribution are dynamic industries, with many facets always in motion – whether it’s the changing supply chain to meet current constraints, continual shipping cost increases, or labor challenges that threaten to impede growth.
 The operations in your distribution center must also change, driven by a mindset of continual process improvement as part of your overall supply chain strategy.